svikashk/incremental-development/week-3/README.md

 ### Isolate

 Build _another_ group intro repository (this is the last time, promise :).
-Close VSCode, you're going __full CLI__:

-- _git_ for branching, pushing and pulling
-- _nano_ for writing & editing the Markdown

-This time you will be doing pair programming, taking turns to develop the next branch on your local machines and pushing when you have finished.
+This time you will be doing pair programming, taking turns to develop the next branch on your local machines following the collaboration workflow you learned last week.
 Split your small group into pairs and begin:

-1. Choose one of you to be the repository owner:
+1. Choose one of you to be the repository owner, they will:
     - Create a new repository
     - Create a new project board with four columns: "To Do", "In Progress", "Ready for Review", "Done"
     - Add your partner as a collaborator in your repository
+1. Together as pair you should:
-    - Write a development strategy
+    - Write a development strategy & assign each step
-    - Create one issue per step and assign one of you to each issue
+    - Create one issue per step in the development strategy & assign the issue
+    - Move all new issues to the "To Do" column of the project board
-1. Develop the steps in your strategy file.
+1. Develop the steps in your strategy file using [the same workflow as last week](https://github.com/foundersandcoders/git-workflow-workshop-for-two).
 For each step change who is driver and who is navigator.
 If you are the driver:
     - Move the correct issue into "In Progress"
     - Pull the most recent changes to your computer
-    - Follow your navigator's instructions to write the next step using _nano_
+    - Follow your navigator's instructions to write the next step
     - When you are finished, commit and push your branch
     - On GitHub, open a pull request to `master` from your new branch
     - Move your issue into "Ready for Review" & [link your PR to your issue](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)